BOJ's Kuroda stresses need to keep bond yields 'stably low'

 “It’s a difficult decision.
 The economy remains under pressure from the COVID-19 pandemic,” Kuroda told parliament.

-“While we need to enhance bond market functions, it’s important to keep the yield curve stably low for the time being,” he said.
+“While we need to enhance bond market functions, it’s also important to keep the yield curve stably low for the time being,” he said on Friday.

+The BOJ caps the 10-year bond yield around zero under a policy dubbed yield curve control (YCC), and currently allows the benchmark yield to move 40 points around its 0% target.

+Expectations of a strong post-pandemic recovery have pushed up global yields including those for Japan, where the 10-year yield crept near the BOJ’s implicit 0.2% ceiling.

 At the March review, the BOJ will also look at ways to make its purchases of exchange-traded funds (ETF) more flexible.

 “We have been and must continue to buy ETFs flexibly.
-We’ll discuss at the March review how specifically we could make our purchases more nimble,” he said.
+We’ll discuss at the March review how specifically we could make our purchases more nimble,” Kuroda said.

-Under yield curve control, the BOJ guides short-term rates at -0.1% and the 10-year bond yield around 0%.
-It also buys risky assets such as ETFs as part of efforts to fire up inflation to its 2% target.

-With the pandemic forcing it to maintain a massive stimulus programme longer than initially expected, the BOJ will conduct a review of its policy tools at its March 18-19 meeting to make them “more sustainable and effective.”
+Kuroda brushed aside the view Japan is experiencing an asset bubble, saying recent stock price rises reflect expectations of a recovery in the global economy and corporate profits.

+“There is still high uncertainty on the economic outlook, so we will closely watch market developments carefully,” he said.

 Reporting by Leika Kihara; Editing by Chris Gallagher and Sam Holmes